enr0n/SaintMichaels/templates/README.md

 (4) If there is a template for a question you want to use, but want to ask it in
     a different way (3), it should be sufficient to edit the code in TEXT SECTION.

+(5) Some templates may have special conditions for acceptable input, or input format
+    e.g.) Providing vectors as row or column vectors.
+Read the templates attached description if applicable.